wrld3d/wrld-indoor-maps-api/TUTORIAL-ASSETS.md

 You do this via the ![Publish Assets](images/cadtutorial/publish_assets.png) button.

+> ## WARNING
-> WARNING: Once you publish your set, they become visible to anyone viewing your Indoor Map.
+>> Once you publish your set, they become visible to anyone viewing your Indoor Map.
 Make sure everything's correct first!

 The act of publishing a set creates a new set in your Asset Set list selector called "Published Set".
 This is a special set you can view that shows what the current 'live' Assets for a given floor look like.
 Everytime you publish a new set, it replaces any existing published set.

 At this point, when viewing your Indoor Map in the WRLD APIs you should now see your desks appear.

+> ## NOTE
-> NOTE: The published set cannot be edited like normal sets - You cannot move Indoor Assets around or delete them - To make changes to the published set, select the original set from the list, make the changes there, and republish the set.
+>> The published set cannot be edited like normal sets - You cannot move Indoor Assets around or delete them - To make changes to the published set, select the original set from the list, make the changes there, and republish the set.
 This replaces the existing published set with an updated one.

 ## Removing your Assets